 Uncertainty about the effect of the merger on employees and customers may have an adverse effect on IBT and consequently on Veritex.
 These uncertainties may impair IBT's ability to attract, retain and motivate key personnel until the merger is completed, and could cause customers and others that deal with IBT to seek to change existing business relationships with IBT.
 Retention of certain employees may be challenging while the merger is pending, as certain employees may experience uncertainty about their future roles with Veritex.
 If key employees depart, Veritex's business following the merger could be harmed.
-In addition, the reorganization agreement restricts IBT from making certain acquisitions and loans and taking other specified actions until the merger.
+In addition, the reorganization agreement restricts IBT from making certain acquisitions and loans and taking other specified actions until the merger occurs without the consent of Veritex.
+These restrictions may prevent IBT from pursuing attractive business opportunities that may arise prior to the completion of the merger.
 See the section entitled "Proposal to Approve the Reorganization Agreement-Conduct of Business Pending Effective Time" beginning on page 69 of this proxy statement/prospectus for a description of the restrictive covenants to which IBT is subject.